hsiehkl/Data-Structure-and-Programming/README.md

 + [Solution](https://github.com/hsiehkl/Data-Structure-and-Programming/blob/master/programming_hw3/programming_hw3.py)

 ## HW4: Priority Queue
 This programming assignment asks you to implement a priority queue by a binary heap.
-The input contains three commands as follows:
+The input contains three commands as follows (Note that when findMin is performed, you should store the returned value.):

-    * insert x: insert the number x into the heap.
+    insert x: insert the number x into the heap.
-    * deleteMin: delete the minimum key from the heap.
+    deleteMin: delete the minimum key from the heap.
-    * findMin: find the minimum key in the heap.
-(Note that when findMin is performed, you should store the returned value.)
+    findMin: find the minimum key in the heap.

 + [Assignment Detail](https://github.com/hsiehkl/Data-Structure-and-Programming/blob/master/programming_hw4/programming_hw4.pdf)
 + [Solution](https://github.com/hsiehkl/Data-Structure-and-Programming/blob/master/programming_hw4/programming_hw4.py)